jeongminpark-ps/jeongminpark-ps.github.io/_pages/about.md

 Welcome!

 I am a Ph.D candidate in the Department of Politics at Princeton University, and a Graduate Fellow at Princeton Institute of International and Regional Studies (PIIRS).
 I study the distributional consequences of international conflict, with a substantive focus on historical political economy, state capacity, and gender.
-My dissertation examines how governments selectively impose discriminatory labor policies targeting women in response to veteran grievances.
+You can see the latest version of my CV [here](https://www.dropbox.com/scl/fi/9s4psiqnzqsm4w3mt45q9/Jeongmin_s_CV.pdf?rlkey=h1olbw76nhxbiy65c4rndblj2&st=f64wse2k&dl=0):

+My dissertation investigates why governments impose gender-based discriminatory labor regulations following mass warfare, reversing women's wartime employment gains.
+I argue that postwar governments deliberately undermine women's labor market competitiveness to facilitate veteran employment.
+I test this argument in the context of interwar England and Wales.
+My Job Market Paper utilizes original microdata documenting government responses to thousands of employer requests after the First World War for exemptions from the 1901 British Factory and Workshop Act, which restricted the working conditions of adult women but not men.
+I find that in regions and sectors experiencing a high postwar male labor shock (low veteran death rates), the British government was more likely to refuse postwar employer requests to circumvent the Factory Act.

 My work has been published at the *International Studies Quarterly*.
 I am on the 2024-25 Job Market.
 You can reach me at jp49@princeton.edu.